Skip to Main Content

 VIVA Open Grants Request for Proposals

-VIVA Open Grants releases requests for proposals, and their associated applications for funding, for each of their grant programs once a year.
+VIVA Open Grants releases requests for proposals once a year.
 The RFP describes the scope and aims of the proposals, including how applications will be reviewed.
 The applications include all of the sections that must be submitted for consideration.
-Please note that VIVA Open Course Grants also have application instructions available, and applicants are strongly advised to download the instructions as well as the RFP and application.
+Please note that VIVA Open Grants also have application instructions available, and applicants are strongly advised to download the instructions as well as the RFP and application.

 Current Applications, RFPs, and Instructions: